Do you think you may be at risk for lung cancer?

 Am I eligible for West Cancer Center’s lung screening program?

-- Have a 30 pack-year history of smoking (this means 1 pack a day for 30 years, 2 packs a day for 15 years, etc.)
+- Have a 30 pack-year history of smoking (meaning one pack per day for 30 years, two packs a day for 15 years, etc.)

 - Current smoker, or have quit within the last 15 years